matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Predefined roles do not implement defense in depth by themselves but could be used with other security controls to implement defense in depth.

-44) ___________ uses the public Internet network to transfer data between Google data centers?
-Answer: Standard Tier.
+44) What is a Standard Tier?
-When using the Standard Tier, your data is subject to the reliability of the public Internet.
+Answer: When using the Standard Tier, your data is subject to the reliability of the public Internet.
 Premium Tier routes traffic only over Google’s global network.
 Rest all not Valid Options for networking tier in GCP.